 layout into our figure immediately after passing

 data.
-As we've already established, there's a shit ton of possibilities we could get deep into here.
-I'm keeping things modest by setting a chart title and making sure the x-axis knows it's a range of dates.
+As we've already established, there are a shit ton of possibilities we could get deep into here.
+I'm keeping things modest by setting a chart title and ensuring the x-axis knows it's a range of dates.

 We can finally save our hard work with step 3: saving our plot to the cloud:

 The options we're passing to

 - Setting the filename.

 - Handling file clashes by overwriting preexisting charts with the same name.